BwithE/shelk/README.md

 # Using ELK for Network RECON.
-We will be able to injgest and visualize nmap scans, breakdown wireless beacons and probes, and find vendors based off of OUI data sets.
+We will be able to injest and visualize nmap scans, breakdown wireless beacons and probes, and find vendors based off of OUI data sets.

-The first bash script will install Elasticsearch, Kibana and Filebeat on a Debian based OS (PREFERABLY KALI).
+The bash script **_ello-stack.sh_**will install Elasticsearch, Kibana and Filebeat on a Debian based OS (PREFERABLY KALI).

+It also creates the proper log and lib directories.

-The second bash script copies the modified "Filebeat.service" which splits into different services based off of data types.
+Then it copies the modified "Filebeat.service" which splits into different services based off of data types.

-After ELK is installed, the script creates the proper files and directories for conf files, logging files, and services files.
+Another script gets called to create the proper pipelines for the data sets.

+Then we copy all the **_filebeat conf files_** get copied to **_/etc/filebeat/_**

-After that, we will injest an nmap scan into elastic to create dashboards in Kibana.
+FINALLY, we will injest an nmap scan into elastic to create dashboards in Kibana.

 **_FIRST: Create a local copy of the script._**